 But if Barrios stays patient, the right hand is not just a scoring punch.
 It is the kind of shot that can change the direction of the fight quickly, especially against a fighter who exits tall and exposed.

-Barrios does not need sustained offense to use the opening.
+Barrios does not need constant offense.
 The right hand lines up naturally with Garcia’s habit of pulling straight back.

-The outcome may hinge on speed or power, but the opening Bradley kept returning to was simple.
+Speed and timing will decide the outcome.
 Garcia’s jab starts the exchange.
 The way he leaves afterward decides whether it ends safely or suddenly.

 Click here to subscribe to our FREE newsletter